bistromath25/moraband/README.md

 and tune via `tune fens`.

 ## NNUE
-Moraband includes support for NNUE (Efficiently Updatable Neural Network) evaluation, using a basic 768 -> 128 -> 1 architecture.
-The network is a two-layer feedforward model with clipped ReLU activation and a single scalar output.
-Input features use a 768-dimensional one-hot encoding representing the presence of each of the 12 piece types across all 64 squares, encoded from White's perspective.
+Moraband includes support for NNUE (Efficiently Updatable Neural Network) evaluation, using a `769 -> 128 -> 1` two-layer feedforward model with clipped ReLU activation producing a single scalar output.
+The 769 input features consist of a 768-dimensional one-hot encoding of all 12 piece types across 64 squares from White’s perspective, plus a side-to-move feature encoded as +1 for White and –1 for Black.
 Inference is accelerated with Apple NEON intrinsics on ARM64 (Apple Silicon) CPUs, with a scalar fallback for other platforms.

 ## Credit and Resources
 - [Vice chess engine tutorial](https://www.chessprogramming.org/Vice)